DandyQi/CentraBert/ReadMe.md

 ```

 #### How does it work?
-The merged model is generated in the following three steps:
+The merged model is generated as follows:
-1. Build the graph which contains a freeze part and several fine-tuned parts according to the `layer_conf` in `branch_config`
+1. Build the graph that contains a frozen part and several fine-tuned parts according to the `layer_conf` in `branch_config`
 2. Load parameters from `init_checkpoint` to initialize the original model
 3. Load parameters with specific scope `update_scope` from `update_checkpoint` to initialize the new task branch or reinitialize the exist task branch.